PPindel/test-a-wheel/README.md

 - **Update:** Only the author of the review can edit the review via frontend
 - **Delete:** Only the author of the review can delete the review via frontend

-## Post
+## Blog
-Admins (superusers) can add posts in the blog sections.
+Admins (superusers) can add blog posts in the blog sections.
 The reason for this is to convince potential buyers that we are reliable in what we do and that we know our stuff (all posts are related to the services we provide).

 ### CRUD
-- **Create:** Admins can add new posts to the blog page
+- **Create:** Admins can add new blog posts to the blog page
-- **Read:** All users can read the current posts listed in the blog section
+- **Read:** All users can read the current blog posts listed in the blog section
-- **Update:** Admins can edit the existing posts on the blog page
+- **Update:** Admins can edit the existing blog posts on the blog page
-- **Delete:** Admins can delete existing posts on the blog page
+- **Delete:** Admins can delete existing blog posts on the blog page

 # Agile Process